 From the 1870s, members of Parliament were increasingly New Zealand-born and generally less educated than before.
 But they were now able to make a career out of politics.
 From the 1890s, members were organised into political parties.

 Women got the vote in 1893 — but couldn’t stand for Parliament until 1919.
-In 1933, the first woman entered Parliament.
-However, the impact of women members wasn’t really felt until the 1980s.
+In 1933, the first woman entered Parliament, and in 1947 the first woman cabinet minister was appointed.
+However, the impact of women members wasn’t really felt until the 1980s, when the Ministry of Women's Affairs was created.
 New Zealand got its first female Prime Minister in 1997 and its first female Speaker in 2005.

-Today’s members of Parliament work full-time and are well educated and well paid.
+Today’s members of Parliament work long hours, and are well educated and well resourced.
 Since the introduction of mixed-member proportional representation (MMP) in 1996, they have come from more diverse backgrounds than before.

-Women make up about a third of members.
-Māori make up about one-fifth, holding not only Māori seats (of which there are now seven) but also general and list seats.
-MPs with Pacific Island or Asian ethnicity are also now represented, making up over one tenth of the parliament in total.
+At the 2017 election women made up over a third (38%) of members.
+Māori made up about one fifth (22.5%), holding not only Māori seats (of which there are now seven) but also general and list seats.
+MPs with Pacific Island or Asian ethnicity are also represented, making up 6.7% and 5.8% of the parliament elected in 2017.